chrisb09/firecord/README.md

 # Firecord

-Firecord is a distributed shared memory (DSM) system that provides (mostly) transparent object synchronization across multiple independent processes and machines.
-It implements a virtual shared address space using Redis as the backing store, combined with message-passing for cache coherence, allowing distributed applications to interact with shared objects as if they were local references.
+Firecord is a virtual distributed object memory system that provides (somewhat) transparent object synchronization across multiple independent processes and machines.
+It implements a virtual shared object space using Redis as the backing store, combined with message-passing for cache coherence, allowing distributed applications to interact with shared objects as if they were local references.

 ## Comparison to Redisson